-As with Alternatives 1 and 2, there would be no impacts to educational resources under Alternative 3.
+As with Alternatives 1 and 2, no impacts to educational resources are expected under Alternative 3.

-The Proposed Action Alternatives would not have significant cumulative effects on socioeconomic resources with the exception of housing when considered in conjunction with other past, present, and reasonably foreseeable environmental trends and planned actions at Davis-Monthan AFB.
+The Proposed Action Alternatives would not have significant cumulative effects on socioeconomic resources except for housing when considered in conjunction with other past, present, and reasonably foreseeable environmental trends and planned actions at Davis-Monthan AFB.
 Any potential beneficial impact on employment would be short term and limited to the construction period and would not have cumulative effects.
 The construction of Project 14 (new dormitory) would have beneficial cumulative impacts on housing because it would provide potential housing in support of other past, present, and reasonably foreseeable planned actions at Davis-Monthan AFB.